Why do 50% of us struggle to focus and concentrate?

-Research by DR.VEGAN shows nearly 50% of people have problems focusing and concentrating.
+Research by DR.VEGAN shows nearly 50% of people regularly have problems focusing and concentrating.

-The issue is much greater for younger people, with the under 35s twice as likely to be affected by poor focus and concentration than the over 55s.
-Women are also affected more than men across all age groups.
+The issue is greater for younger people, with the under 35s twice as likely to be affected by poor focus and concentration than the over 55s.
+Women are also affected more than men across all age groups, in particular among women during menopause with brain fog the most common symptom of menopause.

-Our research of 2,085 people shows energy levels, diet, exercise, stress and sleep all play a role in our ability to focus and concentrate.
+Discover the results of our research of 2,085 people showing how energy levels, diet, exercise, stress and sleep all play a role in our memory and ability to focus and concentrate.

 Whether it’s the pressures of modern life, work-life balance, social life or social media, younger people are significantly more affected by problems focusing and concentrating than older generations.